-Applicants must meet both academic and secondary requirements in order to meet minimum program eligibility.
-Meeting minimum eligibility requirements does not guarantee and offer of admission.
+Applicants must meet both academic and additional requirements in order to meet minimum program eligibility.
+Meeting minimum eligibility requirements does not guarantee an offer of admission.

 Admission decisions will be available via MyHumber, or by email and mail.
 Admission decisions will not be released by phone.